What Happens During Stage 3 Of Cold Water Immersion

 At the same time, shivering also begins to occur as a result of the cold environment.
 Shivering serves as a mechanism for generating heat through muscular activity and therefore increases metabolic rate even further.
 As shivering intensifies, so does metabolic rate until it reaches its peak at this stage of cold water immersion.

-See also Is Distilled Water Good
+See also Does Distilled Water Contain Pfas

 The combination of cardiovascular responses and shivering during stage 3 of cold water immersion results in a significant increase in metabolic rate compared to before immersion or during earlier stages of immersion.
 This increase in metabolic rate is important for maintaining core body temperature and providing energy for muscular activity during cold water immersion.